Slow Cooker Carnitas Pork Tacos

 These tangy, succulent Crockpot Carnitas Tacos are the stuff dreams are made of, but if that dream was to have the crockpot do all the work for you.
 I love to break this recipe out when I’m having people over for the game, or just when I’m looking for a no-fuss crockpot recipe if I’ve got a busy day ahead.
 Also when I’m in the mood for tacos, which- let’s be real, is ALWAYS.

-The pork shoulder is the mouthwatering base, but the fixings are fully customizable to your tastes.
+The pork shoulder is the mouthwatering base, but the fixings of each taco are fully customizable to your tastes.
 Hate cilantro?
 Leave it out!
 You could also easily switch the scallion for a quick pickled red onion or some thinly sliced shallots, and add some hot sauce or sliced avocado if you so desire.
 The possibilities are endless, and I am all about just using whatever you have in the fridge!

 Aside from being fairly simple to prepare utilizing your slow cooker, this recipe is also very budget friendly.
 Pork shoulder is a low cost, high yield cut of meat with a ton of flavor.
 I recently bought a whole bone-in, 9 lb shoulder for $9, and broke it down for multiple uses.
+These are the ultimate pulled pork tacos!

 I also love to make BBQ Pork Sliders with Country Slaw and South Philly Style Slow Cooker Italian Shredded Pork with the shoulder.
 It’s a great cut of meat to have hiding away in your freezer, so don’t shy away from purchasing a large shoulder if you happen upon one at a great price.